Welcome to MiddleWeb!

 MiddleWeb/Routledge EOE partnership

 In 2015 we kicked off a book publishing partnership with Routledge Eye on Education, a subsidiary of the global publisher Taylor & Francis.
-Six books are currently in the works, two of which have been published (as of May 2016): The Genius Hour Guidebook (Denise Krebs & Gallit Zvi) and History Class Revisited (Jody Passanisi).
-Coming soon: STEM By Design (Anne Jolly) and The Flexible ELA Classroom (Amber Chandler).
+Here are the books so far: The Genius Hour Guidebook (Denise Krebs & Gallit Zvi), History Class Revisited (Jody Passanisi).
+STEM By Design (Anne Jolly) and The Flexible ELA Classroom (Amber Chandler).
 Six more are in the works!

 Get Involved with MiddleWeb